Aditya Gadhvi

 Aditya Gadhvi (born 3 April 1994) is a playback singer and lyricist from Gujarat, India.
-He has rendered film songs in several Indian languages and has many chart hits.
+He has rendered numerous chart-topping songs in various Indian languages.
 He is involved in Gujarati film scoring and has released a number of singles.
-He created and released a special song for Independence Day.

-His renditions of "Manzil" and "Luv Ni Love Storys", composed by Parth Bharat Thakkar, were used in the film Luv Ni Love Storys.
+Among his recent notable tracks are Khalasi, Rang Morla, the Gujarat Titans anthem Aava De, and several others.

 Early life

-Gadhvi was born in Gujarat to a Gujarati-speaking family.
+Gadhvi was born in Gujarat to a Gujarati family.
 His father is Yogesh Gadhvi.
-He speaks fluent Gujarati, Hindi, and Marathi.
+He speaks fluent Gujarati and Hindi.

 Career

 He was a winner of "E-Tv Lok Gayak Gujarat" a folk and Sufi singer 2 songs from the movie 'Kamasutra3D' sung by Gadhvi shortlisted for Oscar nominations in 2014.
-He was also the winner of Gujarat's highest T.R.P gainer show "Lok Gaayak Gujarat" at the age of 18.
-After winning the show "Lok Gayak Gujarat", Gadhvi performed Gujarati folk music all over Gujarat, as well as Hong Kong.
+He was also winner of Gujarat's highest T.R.P gainer show "Lok Gaayak Gujarat" at the age of 18.
+After winning the show "Lok Gayak Gujarat", Gadhvi performed Gujarati folk music all over Gujarat, as well as in Hong Kong.
 Gadhvi gave his voice to represent Gujarat's tableau in the Republic Day Parade of 26 January.
 This parade was in the presence of United States of America's President Barack Obama and India's Prime Minister Shri Narendra Modi, as well as thousands of other guests.
 Performed with A .R.
-Rahman as backing vocalist in his live shows in Dubai, Vadodara, etc. Gadhvi has worked with A. R. Rahman on the Bollywood film 'Lekar Hum Deewana Dil'.
+Rahman as a backing vocalist in his live shows in Dubai, Vadodara, etc. Gadhvi has worked with A. R. Rahman on the Bollywood film 'Lekar Hum Deewana Dil'.

+During IPL 2023, Aditya performed the Gujarat Titans anthem 'Aava De' before the match at Narendra Modi Stadium.
+Gadhvi has performed in a series of international live stage shows in the US and Canada.
+He is also set to be featured in the recently launched Coke Studio Bharat.

 He is popular for hits such as 'Sharato Lagu', 'Hellaro' and 'Love Ni Bhavai' among many others.
-Bollywood actress Priyanka Chopra has performed dandiya on Gadhvi's song when he was performing "Dakla" song on Navratra festival.
+Bollywood actress Priyanka Chopra has performed dandiya on Gadhvi's song when he performed "Dakla" song on Navratra festival.